rdev/fivepointseven/pages/work/mdx/webcomp.md

 ```

 Handlers passed to `this.on()` are autobound.
 Magic!
-And that’s how you handle data sharing between Web Components in Sandstone.
+And that’s how you handle data sharing between Web Components in WebComp.

 ### Conclusion

 I feel like it’s already too long, so I’m gonna stop here.
-If you’re interested to know more about Sandstone,
+If you’re interested to know more about WebComp,
-you can check out the [official docs](https://sandstone.js.org).
-Features not mentioned here include routing, SSR and more good stuff.
+you can check out the [official docs](https://webcomp.gitbook.io).
+Features not mentioned here include routing, shared context and more good stuff.

 If you’re interested to know about more of my work, hit that back button at the top and check out my other projects.

 Thanks for your time and have an amazing day!